Dr. Ivan PulinkalaChair & Professor

 M.F.A. in Dance, New York University

-Areas of Emphasis: Modern Technique, Choreography, General Education
+Areas of Emphasis: Modern Technique, Ballet Technique, Choreography, General Education

 After an extensive background in rhythmic gymnastics, Christen S. Weimer began dancing at the age of sixteen.
 During high school, she received the majority of her training in the pre-professional division of Atlanta Ballet, while spending summers at dance intensives such as the Rock School, Central Pennsylvania Youth Ballet, the Juilliard School and in France at L'Ecole Superieur de danse de Rosella Hightower.
 A graduate of the Westminster Schools, Christen holds a BA in Psychology and a minor in Dance from Barnard College, Columbia University and an MFA in Dance Performance from Tisch School of the Arts, New York University.
 At Barnard, Christen graduated magna cum laude and studied under Mary Cochran, Allegra Kent, Barbara Sandanato, Katie Glasner and Sabrina Pillars, and performed the works of George Balanchine and Paul Taylor.
 Upon graduating from Barnard, Christen furthered her training in Chicago at the Lou Conte School as well as at Rivernorth, before returning to Atlanta to train and teach at Atlanta Ballet.

-In 2009, Christen attended New York University’s Tisch School of the Arts, where she received her MFA in Dance Performance and studied under Cherylyn Lavagnino, Phyllis Lamhut, Kay Cummings, James Martin, Patricia Beaman, James Sutton, Lynn Martin, Joy Kellman, Pamela Pietro and Renee Redding-Jones.
-While at Tisch, Christen had the pleasure of performing the works of Deborah Jowitt, Gus Solomons Jr. and Lucinda Childs.
+In 2009, Christen attended New York University’s Tisch School of the Arts, where she received her MFA in Dance Performance and studied under Cherylyn Lavagnino, Phyllis Lamhut, Kay Cummings, James Martin, Patricia Beaman, James Sutton, Lynn Martin, Joy Kellman, Pamela Pietro, Jolinda Menendez and Renee Redding-Jones.
+While at Tisch, Christen had the pleasure of performing the works of Deborah Jowitt, Gus Solomons Jr. and Lucinda Childs

-While in Pittsburgh, she also worked as an Adjunct professor of Dance at La Roche College and set a new work on the Dance majors for the 2012 La Roche College Spring Gala.
-In 2012, Christen was thrilled to return to Atlanta, and her roots, to accept a position as a faculty member in the Department of Dance at Kennesaw State University.
-Currently, in addition to teaching at KSU, Christen reviews contemporary dance in Atlanta for DIY Dancer, and since joining KSU’s faculty, Christen has created works on Bodiography Contemporary Ballet Company, Dance Canvas and for Goleta Ballet Company.
+Christen has worked as a professor in the dance departments at La Roche College, Kennesaw State University and Spelman College, and as an instructor in the schools of Atlanta Ballet, Act One Theatre School, The Joffrey School, Goleta Ballet Theatre and Covington Ballet.
+In 2012, Christen returned to Atlanta to accept a position as a faculty member in the Department of Dance at Kennesaw State University.
+Currently, in addition to teaching at KSU, Christen works as an adjunct professor at Spelman College and reviews contemporary dance in Atlanta for DIY Dancer.
+Since joining KSU’s faculty, Christen has created works on Bodiography Contemporary Ballet, Dance Canvas and for Covington Balle

 Christen would like to thank her mentors, family and friends for their continued support, as well as her students, who continually inspire her.